 - 27 August 2021 Lunchtime: Rainbow 101: Supporting diversity on campus

 Details will be posted here as soon as they are available.

 MATLAANZ / PATLAANZ hui-fono

-MATLAANZ hui and PATLAANZ fono will be held together in 2021.
+MATLAANZ hui and PATLAANZ fono will be held together on 12 October, 2021.
 Details will be available in this space nearer the time.